Create an Encrypted EDM Data Set Using a Configuration File

 3. Verify that the EDM data set is uploaded to the DLP cloud service successfully.

-A progress bar and success message is displayed to notify you whether the upload is successful.
+A progress bar and success message are displayed to notify you whether the upload is successful.

 6. Verify that the encrypted EDM data set is successfully created.